telerik/teststudio-docs/docs/test-studio-mobile/getting-started/native-applications.md

 position: 1
 ---

-> Although the Mobile testing module is in the process of discontinuation, Test Studio main product continues supporting <a href="https://www.telerik.com/teststudio/automated-website-responsive-testing" target="_blank">responsive mobile testing for web applications</a> to help meeting the demand of mobile users.
+> To help you meet the demands of mobile users, Test Studio offers <a href="https://www.telerik.com/teststudio/automated-website-responsive-testing" target="_blank">automated responsive testing</a> enabling you to test your web application's layout, functionality and behavior on mobile and desktop browsers.
+><br>
+><br>
+> As of March 1, 2020, native mobile testing is __no longer supported__.

-#Getting Started with Native/Hybrid iOS and Android Applications in Test Studio Mobile
+# Getting Started with Native/Hybrid iOS and Android Applications in Test Studio Mobile

 This section walks you through the process of recording your first Test Studio Mobile native Android/iOS test and execute it on a physical device.
 Before you start, please ensure the following: